valiot/opex62541/docs/tutorials/Lifecycle.md

 #### By Username

-If the Server has some user restriction, the client must provide the username and password to access the Server, if this is your case use `connect_by_username/2`
+If the Server has some user restriction, the client must provide the username and password to access the Server.
+If this is your case, use `connect_by_username/2`

 ```elixir
 url = "opc.tcp://localhost:4840/"